Ministry of Railways (Turkmenistan): Russian Empire

 In September 1880, the first section of the railway was built from the eastern coast of the Caspian Sea to Mollagara.
-In October 1881, rails were laid to the village of Kyzyl-Arvat (today's Serdar).
-Construction of the second section of the railway continued in 1885 and 1886 to large settlements of Turkmenistan: Geok Tepe, Ashgabat, Tejen, Mary, and Chardzhou (today's Türkmenabat, ending at the Amu Darya.
+In October 1881, rails were laid to the village of Gyzylarbat.
+Construction of the second section of the railway continued in 1885 and 1886 to large settlements of Turkmenistan: Gökdepe, Ashgabat, Tejen, Mary, and Çärjew, ending at the Amu Darya.

 At the end of 1887, a wooden bridge with a length of more than 2 km was built across the Amu Darya, which allowed construction of the third section of the railroad to begin.
 In 1888, the railway continued to Samarkand and in 1898 brought to Tashkent.
-Between 1894 and 1895, the Krasnovodsk (today's Turkmenbashy) section of the railroad was completed.
-Thus, the Trans-Caspian Railway, which played an important role in the development of the economy of Central Asia, including pre-revolutionary Turkmenistan, begins from the harbor of the Caspian Sea, Krasnovodsk Bay (today's Turkmenbashy Bay).
+Between 1894 and 1895, the Krasnovodsk (today's Türkmenbaşy) section of the railroad was completed.
+Thus, the Trans-Caspian Railway, which played an important role in the development of the economy of Central Asia, including pre-revolutionary Turkmenistan, begins from the harbor of the Caspian Sea, Krasnovodsk Bay (today's Türkmenbaşy Bay).
 The route from Krasnovodsk to Tashkent was called the Central Asian Railway.

 In 1901, the wooden bridge over the Amu Darya was destroyed by flood waters.
 It was replaced with a steel bridge built on stone supports.

 Soviet Union

 In 1922, on the instructions of Vladimir Lenin, work began on the design of Soviet diesel locomotives for operation on waterless sections of Central Asia.
-In 1931, the Krasnovodsk-Chardzhou railway was switched to diesel traction.
+In 1931, the Krasnovodsk-Çärjew railway was switched to diesel traction.
 In 1955, all railway traffic in the Turkmen SSR was completely converted to diesel traction.

 A very important role was played by rail during the Second World War.
 During the battles near Stalingrad and the Caucasus (from August 1942 to February 1943), the Krasnovodsk port and Ashgabat railway station became the only transport arteries connecting Baku, Transcaucasia and the Black Sea with the whole country.
 They ensured the transfer of the army, a huge flow of military equipment and equipment to the North Caucasian and Transcaucasian fronts.
 For the selfless work of the railway workers of the Turkmen SSR, the Red Banner of the People's Commissariat of Railways of the USSR was repeatedly awarded.

 In the post-war period, improvement of the railway network infrastructure continued, increasing its carrying capacity.
 At almost all stations and crossings, passenger buildings, platforms and canopies were constructed.
 Air conditioned railcars were also commissioned, improving passenger comfort.
 Turkmen railways were among the first in the USSR to introduce diesel traction.
-In the early 1980s, the Mary-Kushka line was extended to the Afghan village of Torghundi.
+In the early 1980s, the Mary-Guşgy line was extended to the Afghan village of Torghundi.